DexterHuang/CyberCodeOnline/contribution/notes/files/N30N-6-sera.md

 #### Sales and Marketing

-The MeshNet terminal chimed with a request and a set of co-ordinates.
+The `MeshNet` terminal chimed with a request and a set of co-ordinates.

 _"Hmmmm.."_

-Humming, Sera' packed up a full load-out of caseless, some armour-piercing and their new demo model (because she was in sales after all), put up the `GON OUT BIZY BACK SON` sign and happily locked the door to the _Wepponne Shoppe_.
+Humming, Sera' packed up a full load-out of caseless, some armour-piercing and their new demo model (she was in sales after all), put up the `GON OUT BIZY BACK SON` sign and happily locked the door to the _Wepponne Shoppe_.